kingbackyang/mmdet3d2trt/README.md

 > [!NOTE]
 >
-> It has been a long time since we started this project, and readme needs some time to recall
+> It has been a long time since I started this project, and readme needs some time to recall

 ### Description